cslab-ntua/HPA-Plus/README.md

 pip install -r requirements-dev.txt
 ```

-This extensively uses the the [jthomperoo/k8shorizmetrics](https://github.com/jthomperoo/k8shorizmetrics) library
+This extensively uses the the k8shorizmetrics library
 to gather metrics and to evaluate them as the Kubernetes Horizontal Pod Autoscaler does.

 It is recommended to test locally using a local Kubernetes managment system, such as
 [k3d](https://github.com/rancher/k3d) (allows running a small Kubernetes cluster locally using Docker).

-You can deploy a PHPA example (see the [`examples/` directory](./examples) for choices) to test your changes.
+You can deploy an HPA+ example (see the [`examples/` directory](./examples) for choices) to test your changes.

 ### Commands

-* `make run` - runs the PHPA locally against the cluster configured in your kubeconfig file.
+* `make run` - runs HPA+ locally against the cluster configured in your kubeconfig file.
-* `make docker` - builds the PHPA image.
+* `make docker` - builds the HPA+ image.
 * `make lint` - lints the code.
 * `make format` - beautifies the code, must be run to pass the CI.
 * `make test` - runs the unit tests.